No matter how beautiful your color scheme is, if people can't figure out how to navigate your website's design, it won't really matter.

 We’re not always trying to reinvent the wheel when picking colors.
 We’re targeting to make the wheel as usable as possible.

-Don’t forget to step away from your monitor to find inspiration.
+Don’t forget to step away from your monitor to find design inspiration.
 Get out and look at the architecture around you, visit art museums, and best of all spend time with nature to get inspired.
 Arguably these are the best ways to create a unique color scheme.

-4. Pick your scheme
+4. Pick your website color scheme

 Start with picking your basic typefaces, button designs, navigation bars, and start applying your color scheme.
 Your end interfaces and products may end up being different, but you’ll get started more quickly with these basic assets.

-For most designs, you’ll need to pick:
+For most web design projects, you’ll need to pick colors for the:

 Primary accent color